Alberic Drummond-Willoughby, 22nd Baron Willoughby de Eresby1

 F, #20264, b.
 1 May 1770, d.
 22 April 1849

-Charlotte Hudson was born on 1 May 1770 at Bessingby, Yorkshire, England.2 She was the daughter of John Hudson and Susanna Trevelyan.1,2 She married, firstly, Reverend Walter Trevelyan before 1836.1 She married, secondly, Robert Smith, 1st Baron Carrington of Upton, son of Abel Smith and Mary Bird, on 19 January 1836 at Bath, Somerset, England.1,2 She died on 22 April 1849 at age 78 at Bath, Somerset, England.1,2 Her will was probated in July 1849.2
+Charlotte Hudson was born on 1 May 1770 at Bessingby, Yorkshire, EnglandG.2 She was the daughter of John Hudson and Susanna Trevelyan.1,2 She married, firstly, Reverend Walter Trevelyan, son of Sir John Trevelyan, 4th Bt. and Louisa Marianne Simond, in 1787.1,3 She married, secondly, Robert Smith, 1st Baron Carrington of Upton, son of Abel Smith and Mary Bird, on 19 January 1836 at Bath, Somerset, EnglandG.1,2 She died on 22 April 1849 at age 78 at Bath, Somerset, EnglandG.1,2 Her will was proven (by probate) in July 1849.2

-From before 1836, her married name became Trevelyan.1 As a result of her marriage, Charlotte Hudson was styled as Baroness Carrington of Upton on 19 January 1836.
-From 19 January 1836, her married name became Smith.
+From 1787, her married name became Trevelyan.1 From 19 January 1836, her married name became Smith.
+After her marriage, Charlotte Hudson was styled as Baroness Carrington of Upton on 19 January 1836.

 Citations